David Bolen (cinematographer)

 David Bolen is a cinematographer based out of Los Angeles, California.
 He is best known for his work on feature films, television and documentaries.

 Career

-Bolen graduated from the University of Southern California in 2013.
+Bolen graduated from the University of Southern California film school in 2013.
 He is a member of the International Cinematographers Guild (IATSE Local 600).
 He has worked on music videos for Camila Cabello, Lil Nas X, Kendrick Lamar and more.

 Bolen is best known for his work on Netflix's Delhi Crime, Untold, Trial by Media and Disney+'s Marvel's 616.